Tennessee Father, Christopher Paul Conway, Charged With Rape And Murder Of 9-Month-Old Daughter

 Fox News reports that sitting in the driveway of Conway’s home was a parked vehicle with Alabama license plates.

-In addition, The Leaf-Chronicle found that on police records Conway listed the United States Army as his current employer.
+In addition, the Leaf-Chronicle found that on police records, Conway listed the United States Army as his current employer.

 Currently, online Montgomery County Jail online records indicated that Conway has yet to retain or be appointed an attorney to represent him in the matter, Fox News reports.